YubiKey 5 CSPN Series Specifics

 Feature Summary

 The Yubico OTP scheme is a proprietary algorithm based on symmetric AES encryption.
-To generate a Yubico OTP, the following parameters must be set:
+To generate a Yubico OTP, set the following parameters:

 - Public ID (1-16 bytes modhex)